jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 Flipping things around, I also find it very helpful to state your assumptions.
 As a reviewer, if you don’t know the author’s intentions, you can only guess.
-A lot of time gets wasted when a reviewer assumes an author’s intent or goals, asks for changes based on that assumption and then has a lot of back and forth discussion while *not* being on the same page.
+A lot of time gets wasted when a reviewer assumes an author’s intent or goals and asks for changes based on that assumption.
+A lot of back and forth discussion ensues while *not* being on the same page.

 <blockquote>
   <div class="blockquote__badge">“</div>